trickest/log4j/README.md

 - Generate the final report that contains all the results.

 ## How to Update
-The workflow uses this repository as a source (soon! [issue #2](https://github.com/trickest/log4j/issues/2)), so any attack payloads added to this repository will be picked up and used automatically.
+The workflow uses this repository as a source, so any attack payloads added to this repository will be picked up and used automatically.
 Check out the [issues](https://github.com/trickest/log4j/issues) for a list of ideas that will be implemented in future versions of the workflow.
 [README.md](http://README.md) will be updated accordingly.

 To update the techniques used you can either:
 - Add string payloads to the ```payloads``` folder.